-- (a) PREPARATION AND FILING.
+(a) PREPARATION AND FILING.
 The parties will prepare and file with the SEC as soon as reasonably practicable after the Amendment Date the Registration Statement and the Proxy Statement (together, the "JOINT PROXY/REGISTRATION STATEMENT").
 The parties hereto shall each use reasonable efforts to cause the Registration Statement to be declared effective under the Securities Act as promptly as practicable after such filing.
 Each party hereto shall also take such action as may be reasonably required to cause the shares of KCPL Common Stock issuable in connection with the UCU Merger to be registered or to obtain an exemption from registration under applicable state "blue sky" or securities laws; PROVIDED, HOWEVER, that no party shall be required to register or qualify as a foreign corporation or to take other action which would subject it to service of process in any jurisdiction where the Surviving Corporation will not be, following the Mergers, so subject.
 Each of the parties hereto shall furnish all information concerning itself which is required or customary for inclusion in the Joint Proxy/Registration Statement.
 The parties shall use reasonable efforts to cause the shares of KCPL Common Stock issuable in the UCU Merger to be approved for listing on the NYSE upon official notice of issuance.
 The information provided by any party hereto for use in the Joint Proxy/Registration Statement shall be true and correct in all material respects without omission of any material fact which is required to make such information not false or misleading.
-No representation, covenant or agreement is made by any party hereto with respect to information supplied by any other party for inclusion in the Joint Proxy Statement/Registration Statement. - (b) LETTER OF KCPL'S ACCOUNTANTS.
-KCPL shall use its best efforts to cause to be delivered to UCU letters of Coopers & Lybrand, dated a date within two business days before the date of the Joint Proxy/Registration Statement, and addressed to UCU, in form and substance reasonably satisfactory to UCU and customary in scope and substance for "cold comfort" letters delivered by independent public accountants in connection with registration statements on Form S-4. - (c) LETTER OF UCU'S ACCOUNTANTS.
-UCU shall use its best efforts to cause to be delivered to KCPL a letter of Arthur Andersen & Co., dated a date within two business days before the date of the Joint Proxy/Registration Statement, and addressed to KCPL, in form and substance reasonably satisfactory to KCPL and customary in scope and substance for "cold comfort" letters delivered by independent public accountants in connection with registration statements on Form S-4. - (d) FAIRNESS OPINIONS.
-It shall be a condition to the mailing of the Joint Proxy/Registration Statement to the shareholders of KCPL and UCU that (i) KCPL shall have received an opinion from Merrill Lynch, dated the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the Conversion Ratio is fair from a financial point of view to the holders of KCPL Common Stock and (ii) UCU shall have received an opinion from DLJ, dated the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the Conversion Ratio is fair from a financial point of view to the holders of UCU Common Stock.
+No representation, covenant or agreement is made by any party hereto with respect to information supplied by any other party for inclusion in the Joint Proxv Statement/Registration Statement.

+(b) LETTER OF KCPL'S ACCOUNTANTS.
+KCPL shall use its best efforts to cause to be delivered to UCU letters of Coopers & Lybrand, dated a date within two business days before the date of the Joint Proxy/Registration Statement, and addressed to UCU, in form and substance reasonably satisfactory to UCU and customary in scope and substance for "cold comfort" letters delivered by independent public accountants in connection with registration statements on Form S-4.

+(c) LETTER OF UCU'S ACCOUNTANTS.
+UCU shall use its best efforts to cause to be delivered to KCPL a letter of Arthur Andersen & Co., dated a date within two business days before the date of the Joint Proxy/Registration Statement, and addressed to KCPL, in form and substance reasonably satisfactory to KCPL and customary in scope and substance for "cold comfort" letters delivered by independent public accountants in connection with registration statements on Form S-4.

+(d) FAIRNESS OPINIONS.
+It shall be a condition to the mailing of the Joint Proxy/Registration Statement to the shareholders of KCPL and UCU that (i) KCPL shall have received an opinion from Merrill Lynch, dated the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the Conversion Ratio is fair from a financial point of view to the holders of KCPL Common Stock and (ii) UCU shall have received an opinion from DLJ, dated the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the date of the Joint Proxy/Registration Statement, to the effect that, as of the date thereof, the Conversion Ratio is fair from a financial point of view to the holders of UCU Common Stock.